MountainBridge/MountainBridges/README.md

 # Nidhi Verma — Engineering Casebook

+"GOOD ENGINEERING STARTS BEFORE CODING"

 I use software engineering, architecture, and AI to work through complex product and platform problems.
 This casebook is organized around **real systems and the decisions they force**—not around technology names.

 ## Start with a platform problem